ziqlu0722/Machine-Learning/README.md

 # Machine-Learning

-This Machine-Learning Repository will record all practices and thoughts/learnings for Machine-Learning Topic
+This Machine-Learning Repository will record all notes, practices and thoughts for Machine-Learning Topic